 Who is a Product Manager?

-When the entity called product management come into existence, it opened the opportunity of being a Product Manager.
+When the entity called product management came into existence, it opened the opportunity to be a Product Manager.

 The Product Manager sits between the responsibilities of tech, business, and user experience and manages the product starting from its stage of being just an idea till it really exists.

 Get 100% Hike!

 Product Managers are the one who articulates what a winning product looks like.
 The person who determines the customer demand and the bigger business goals that a product will accomplish is a product manager.

 Sounds easy?
 Product managers may have to dedicate 12 hours of their day to their work, despite the fact that it seems simple.
 Let’s learn more about the duties of the product manager.